zserge/zserge.github.io/input/jsmn.md

 ====

-jsmn (pronounced like 'jasmine') is a minimalistic JSON parser in C.  It can be easily integrated into resource-limited or embedded projects.
+jsmn (pronounced like 'jasmine') is a minimalistic JSON parser in C.  It can be easily integrated into the resource-limited projects or embedded systems.

-You can find more information about JSON format at [json.org][1]
+You can find more information about JSON format at [json.org][1].

-Library sources are available at [bitbucket.org/zserge/jsmn][2]
+Library sources are available at [bitbucket.org/zserge/jsmn][2].

 Philosophy
 ----------

-Most JSON parsers convert JSON string to internal object representation.
+Usually JSON parsers convert JSON string to internal object representation.
-But if you are using C it becomes more tricky.
-There is no objects or hash tables.
+But if you are using C it becomes tricky as there is no hash tables, no reflection etc.
 That's why most JSON parsers written in C try to reinvent the wheel, and either invent custom JSON-like objects, custom hash maps, or use callbacks like SAX parsers do.

-jsmn is parser for those who don't accept it.

-jsmn is designed to be	**robust** (it should work fine even with erroneous data), **fast** (it should parse data on the fly), **portable** (no superfluous dependencies or non-standard C extensions).
-An of course, **simplicity** is a key feature - simple code style, simple algorithm, simple integration into other projects.
+jsmn is missing all that functionality, but instead is designed to be **robust** (it should work fine even with erroneous data), **fast** (it parses data on the fly and is re-entrant), **portable** (no superfluous dependencies or non-standard C extensions).
+And of course, **simplicity** is a key feature.

 Features
 --------

+* simple
+* highly portable (tested on x86/amd64, ARM, AVR)
 * compatible with C89
 * no dependencies (even libc!)
-* highly portable (tested on x86/amd64, ARM, AVR)
-* about 200 lines of code
-* extremely small code footprint
-* API contains only 2 functions
 * no dynamic memory allocation
+* extremely small code footprint - it's just about 200 LOC
+* API has only 2 functions
 * incremental single-pass parsing
-* library code is covered with unit-tests
+* library code is covered with tests

 Design
 ------

-The rudimentary jsmn object is a **token**.
+jsmn splits JSON string into **tokens**.
 Let's consider a JSON string:

 	'{ "name" : "Jack", "age" : 27 }'

-It holds the following tokens:
+jsmn will split it into the following tokens:

 * Object: `{ "name" : "Jack", "age" : 27}` (the whole object)
 * Strings: `"name"`, `"Jack"`, `"age"` (keys and some values)
 * Number: `27`

-The key moment is that in jsmn, tokens **do not hold any data**, but just point to the token boundaries in JSON string instead.
+The key moment is that jsmn tokens **do not hold any data**, but just point to the token boundaries in JSON string instead.
-In the example above jsmn will create tokens like:
+In the example above jsmn creates tokens like:

 * Object [0..31]
 * String [3..7], String [12..16], String [20..23]
 * Number [27..29].

-As you can see, every jsmn token has a type, which indicates the type of corresponding JSON token.
+Every jsmn token has a type which is one of the following:

-jsmn supports the following token types:

 * Object - a container of key-value pairs, e.g.:
 	`{ "foo":"bar", "x":0.3 }`